lucas-gomes-santana/lucas-gomes-santana/README.md

 <h4>Or click here to visit my portifolio: <a href="https://portifolio-project-xi.vercel.app/">My Portifolio</a> </h4>

 <hr>
-<h4>I'm open to jobs,interships or freelance services in this area .</h4>
+<h4>I'm open to jobs,interships or freelance services on Software Deveploment area.</h4>